 Wondering how long does a crush last and whether there is anything you can do to make that feeling go away?
 Well, you’re not alone.
 In high school, I had a massive crush on a boy from my class.
 He wasn’t the most handsome or the most popular boy in school.
-But he was gentle, kind and compassionate, and something about him just tugged at my heartstrings too powerfully.
+But he was gentle, kind and compassionate, and something about him just tugged at my heartstrings so powerfully.

 I was consumed by fantasies about what it’d be like if I told him how I felt.
-Would he say he has felt the same way about me too?
+Would he say he felt the same way about me too?
 Would we seal our confessions with a kiss?
 What would that feel like?
 Since we were also pretty good friends, we’d spend a lot of time hanging out together.
-And I’d relive and savor the moments and relive them in my head, over and over again.
+And I’d savor the moments and relive them in my head, over and over again.

 This went on for two years.
 As the final exams for Grade 12 drew near, I began to panic as I was having a hard time concentrating on anything other than that gorgeous boy.
 I needed to know how to lose feelings for a crush as this was consuming me entirely.
 “How long does a crush last?”, I wondered frantically, as I tried to bury myself in my books but to no avail.

 Then, I spoke to my English teacher, who hooked me up with the school counselor to help me work through my feelings.
 The counselor helped me understand how to get over a crush.
-All these years later, I’m here to share the insights that not just helped me stop crushing on a friend in high school but also deal with other crushes along the way (including the ones I developed while being in committed relationships).
+All these years later, I’m here to share the insights that helped me to not only stop crushing on a friend in high school, but also deal with other crushes along the way (including the ones I developed while being in committed relationships).